Start a free trial of Sparkle Stories now!

 Picture Thank You Cards

-About Picture Thank You Cards Momma encourages brother and sister to make thank you cards for Grandma, and Sylvia insists that she cannot.
+Momma encourages brother and sister to make thank you cards for Grandma, and Sylvia insists that she cannot.
 "I don't know how to write," she says.
-Daddy then recalls something they saw in a children's museum: Egyptian heiroglyphics!
+Daddy then recalls something they saw in a children's museum: Egyptian hieroglyphics!
 Inspired, brother and sister start to make their own picture words.

 Can't Wait to Wait